pounce-lang/parser/README.md

 A Pounce parser

 Although, I love the [Nearley parser generator](https://nearley.js.org/) and the [Canopy parser generator](http://canopy.jcoglan.com/), but just like all the generators I have tried, they did not provide a mantainable solution for my parsing needs.
-I will try them again and hopfully regain all their bennefits in the future.
+I will try them again and hopfully regain all their bennefits of PEG files in the future.
 After all, I miss the rr diagrams that nearley makes, amoung other nicaties and canopy gives you four languages to run in.
-I am leaning these build commands as a reminder to com back to it someday sooner than never.
+I am leaving these build commands as a reminder to com back to it someday sooner than never.
 ```
 npx nearleyc src/pounce.ne -o build/pounceNe.js
 npx nearley-test -i " a 5 [ 5 a ]" build/pounceNe.js
 ```

-After reading a corroborating blog post that confirmed that my 'troubles' with parser generators was not an isolated event attributable to an incompitant developer, incapable of handling the usual level of chaos that a typical peg + parser generator requires, I concluded that, at least it wasn't me.
+After reading a corroborating [blog post (from way back in 2012)](https://mortoray.com/2012/07/20/why-i-dont-use-a-parser-generator/) that confirmed that my 'troubles' with parser generators.
+I realized that this was not an isolated event attributable to an incompitant developer, incapable of handling the usual level of chaos that a typical peg + parser generator requires, I concluded that, at least it wasn't me.
 Right?
 Hmmm, maybe, but the conclusion of this afferming article was that you're better off writing a hand coded parser, great!
 Off I go.
 So with not too much of a plan, other than we know there'll be some recursive-decent for the part that handles parsing nested lists.
 Going great guns until that feeling creeped back in, ohhh nooo chaos, so I looked around and grabbed one of the best tools I have ever used.
 It gets a project back on track every time, back to organized, back to a structure with separation of concerns, An all around rock solid, case hardened, methodology, ummm talking state machines.
 Yea xstate is a nice one and it is working well.

 ```